ploetz-zeller/symbio-documentation/docs/admin/services/reporting-service/reporting-connector.md

 #### Reporting Connector as Azure App Service

 1. Deploy the service package
-2. Ensure that the resulting web.config is not automatically set to the version V2 of the AspNetCoreModule
-3. Note the URL of the deployed service
+2. Note the URL of the deployed service
-4. Configure the Connector by editing its app service settings
+3. Configure the Connector by editing its app service settings
-5. Test connection to service by navigating to the noted URL
+4. Test connection to service by navigating to the noted URL

 ## Configuration